maxeonyx/kal/README.md

 # kal

-Kal is my idea for a simple dynamically typed language similar to Javascript or Lua
+the kal language is my idea for a simple dynamically typed language similar to Javascript or Lua

 I am drawing syntax mainly from modern JS and Rust.
 But I would ideally like the language to be able to be syntax-agnostic.
 This would mean providing a stable API for the AST.
 A future project might be implementing a visual scripting language on top of that.